Waste and recycling

 Desexing is a simple, humane process that animals recover from very quickly.
 Ask your vet or the RSPCA for more information.

 By desexing your pet you’ll not only avoid unwanted litters but also keep them healthier, less likely to roam and fight, and easier to manage.
 It’s also cheaper to register a desexed pet.

 Many unwanted litters happen because owners don’t get around to desexing their pet before they’re old enough to get pregnant, which is younger than a lot of people think.
 Most puppies and kittens should be desexed when they’re between 3 and 6 months of age.

 How can I get my pet desexed?

 Desexing can be done by any vet or by the RSPCA.
-Local vets in Albury include Petfocus Vetcare (formerly Dr Jana’s Veterinary Centre), Hume Animal Hospital and Albury Family Vet Centre.
+Local vets in Albury include Petfocus Vetcare (formerly Dr Jana’s Veterinary Centre), Hume Animal Hospital, Albury Family Vet Centre and Townsend Veterinary Clinic.
 If your pet isn’t already microchipped, it’s a good idea to get that done on the same day.

 Once your pet has been desexed you’ll get a desexing certificate, which you can use to get a discount on the fee.

 Dogs from shelters and rescue services are usually desexed and microchipped before being adopted out – another reason to adopt a pet.

 How much will it cost to desex my pet?